 My friend John (1967-2017)

-As I spent time with John he shared more of his worries and concerns that were depriving him of sleep.
+As I spent time with John, he shared more of his worries and concerns that were depriving him of sleep.
 Not only his sister’s illness but work and relationship troubles.
-He had left his job at the family farm and was trying to take stock of his life and find new direction.
+He had left his job at the family farm and was trying to take stock of his life and find a new direction.
 He even applied for a builders merchant manager’s job, for which he was way overqualified, but was unsuccessful.

 I swapped whatsapp messages with John and sent the odd photo of my travels but then, in early January 2017, he sent a message saying he had been diagnosed with cancer.